An Overview of California Divorce Law

 Procedurally, California judges grant nearly all divorces based on irreconcilable differences, so once one party decided to file, there is essentially no way for the other spouse to prevent marriage dissolution.
 Only a handful of marriage dissolutions are based on incurable insanity, which is the only other legal ground.

-As for the terms of divorce, most states have custody timeshare laws which guarantee children meaningful and consistent contact with both parents, at least in most cases.
+As for the terms of divorce, most states have custody timeshare laws that guarantee children meaningful and consistent contact with both parents, at least in most cases.
 Typically, the timeshare arrangement is around 70/30.
 But largely thanks to the efforts of real estate lobbyist James Cook, California is a pure joint custody state.
 So, in most cases, parents divide time with their children on a 50-50 basis.

 Furthermore, property division matters are a little different in the Golden State as well, because California is a community property state.
 All marital property is divided equally between the two divorcing spouses, regardless of whose name is actually on the title.

-California Divorce Law and it’s Relation to Child Custody
+California Divorce Law Regarding Child Custody

-To divide the children’s time roughly equally between two different households, most divorce decrees involve one of these three child custody models:
+To divide the children’s time roughly equally between two different households, most California divorce decrees involve one of these three child custody models:

 Extended Weekend: The children spend most days with parent A, and every other Thursday through Monday with parent B. This plan works especially well in the summers when the children are not in school.